Irennnne/cse-server-conda-setup/README.md

-# CUHK CSE Server - conda setup step-by-step tutorial 保姆级CUHK CSE Server conda 环境部署教程
+# CUHK CSE Server - conda setup 環境部署
 This repo includes the detailed steps to set up **Miniconda3** using your own cse server account.

 ## Preparation